-hspray: Multivariate polynomials.
+hspray: Multivariate polynomials and fractions of multivariate polynomials.

 [ algebra, gpl, library, math ] [ Propose Tags ]